AaronTanKY/Capstone/README.md

 # PyBEAR
+**Note: We have officially stopped supporting Python2.
+While it is still possible to use PyBEAR with Python 2, please be aware that certain functions may no longer be functional.**

 This is the Python SDK for the Westwood Robotics actuator module BEAR (Back-drivable Electromechanical Actuator for Robotics).

-Current version: 0.1.2
+Current version: 0.1.3

-In this version, the return format is always [[[data1, data2 ...], error], [[data1, data2 ...], error] ...] no matter if returning only one register or more per BEAR.
+In this version, the return format is always [([data1, data2, ...], error), ([data1, data2, ...], error), ...] no matter if returning only one register or more per BEAR.

 ### Contact
 Website: www.westwoodrobotics.io